rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 from graphics.geometries.geometry import Geometry

 class RectangleGeometry(Geometry):
-    """A rectangular object centered at (0,0) with a given width and height""" def __init__(self, width=1, height=1):
+    """A rectangle with the given width and height, and a center at (0, 0)""" def __init__(self, width=1, height=1):
         super().__init__()